London Transit

-The London Transit Commission (LTC) is responsible for the operation of the public transit system on behalf of the City of London, Ontario, Canada.
+The London Transit Commission (LTC) is the operator of the public transit system of London, Ontario, Canada.
 It operates transit bus service and para-transit service.
-In 2014, annual ridership totaled 24.1 million.
-The LTC has 28 regular bus routes, six express routes, three school-year-only routes and six community bus routes.
+In 2025, annual ridership totaled 17.46 million.
+As of 2026, the LTC has 28 regular bus routes, six express routes, four university and college routes that run during the post-secondary school year, and six community bus routes that each run one day per week.

 Rapid Transit, formerly known as Shift, is a bus rapid transit (BRT) system under construction.
 The network consists of two corridors that converge at a central downtown hub.
 As of October 2024, the East London Link is scheduled for completion in 2026, with operations expected to begin in mid-2027 and a target opening in August 2027.
-The Wellington Gateway is expected to be completed by 2027, with operations slated to begin in mid-2028 and a summer 2028 opening.
+The Wellington Gateway is expected to be completed by 2027, with operations slated to begin in summer 2028.

 History

 London Street Railway

 London Street Railway Company (LSR), a privately operated transit service, brought public transit to the city with the start of horse-drawn streetcar operations May 24, 1875, on Dundas Street.